Invariance and the knot Floer cube of resolutions: Definitions: Cube of Resolutions for HFK

 \item Quadratic relations associated to each 4-valent vertex.
 Note that this relation can always be rewritten in four different ways by combining with the linear relation corresponding to the same vertex: \item Non-local relations associated to sets of vertices in the resolved diagram.
 These have several equivalent definitions, which will be explored in detail in Section~\ref{sec:nonlocalrelations}.
 Denote the ideal generated by non-local relations in $I$-resolution of $D$ by $\mathcal{N}_I(D)$ or simply $\cN_I$. \end{enumerate}

 We refer to the linear and quadratic relations as the local relations.
 Let $\cL$ denote the ideal they generate together, and $\cL_i$ denote the ideal generated by the local relations in layer $s_i$.
-Then we have defined the algebras that belong at the corners of the cube of resolutions as
+Then the algebras that belong at the corners of the cube of resolutions are

 Throughout this paper, we will use ``$\equiv$'' to indicate that two polynomials in the edge ring are equivalent up to multiplication by units in $\cR[\underline{x}(D)]/\cL$.
 Such polynomials are equivalent in the sense that they generate the same ideal in $\cR[\underline{x}(D)]/\cL$.
 We will represent generating sets for ideals as single-column matrices.
 The entries of the matrices are elements of the edge ring.
 The matrices can be manipulated using row operations without changing the ideal they generate because the ideal $(a,b)$ is identical to the ideal $(a,b+sa)$ for any unit $s\in\mathcal{R}$ and $a,b\in \cR[\underline{x}(D)]$.
 Also, when we see a row of the form $a-b$ in a matrix, we can replace $b$ by $a$ in all other rows and eliminate $b$ from the edge ring.
 This will not change the quotient of the edge ring by the ideal of relations.
-Although the matrix manipulations in the following sections look very similar to those in \cite{khovcube} and \cite{rasmussenonkr}, the matrices here do not formally represent matrix factorizations.
+Although the matrix manipulations in the following sections look very similar to those in \cite{kr2} and \cite{rasmussenonkr}, the matrices here do not formally represent matrix factorizations.

-The algebra $\mathcal{A}_I(D)$ is a twisted version of the singular knot Floer homology of the $I$-resolution of $D$ treated as a singular knot with bivalent vertices.
-Reverting to $\mathbb{F}_2$ coefficients and setting $x_a=x_b$ at each 4-valent vertex and $x_0$ to zero, then taking homology, gives the theory called $HFS$ in \cite{ozsszstipsing}.
-Setting all of the edge variables to zero before taking homology gives the theory called $\hfstilde$ in \cite{ozsszstipsing}.
-Both $HFS$ and $\hfstilde$ categorify the singular Alexander polynomial (or a multiple thereof).
-However, $HFS$ is completely determined by the singular Alexander polynomial, while $\hfstilde$ contains additional information.
+Let $S$ denote the $I$-resolution of $D$, treated as a singular knot.
+The algebra $\mathcal{A}_I(D)$ is a twisted version of the singular knot Floer homology of $S$.
+More precisely, there is a chain complex $C^\prime(S)$ over $\mathbb{Z}_2[\underline{x}(D)]$ mentioned in~\cite[Section 4]{ozsszstipsing} that is defined using Heegaard diagrams for singular knots and a differential that counts holomorphic disks.
+With appropriately twisted coefficients, the homology of $C^\prime(S)$ with respect to the holomorphic disk counting differential is $\cA_I(D)\otimes_{\mathbb{Z}}\mathbb{Z}_2$~\cite[Theorem 3.1]{ozsszcube}.
+The complex $C^\prime(S)$ is a generalization of those that are the focus of~\cite{ozsszstipsing}.
+Setting $x_a=x_b$ at each 4-valent vertex and $x_0$ to zero in $C^\prime(S)$, then taking homology with respect to the same differential, gives the theory called $HFS$ in~\cite{ozsszstipsing} while setting all of the edge variables to zero before taking homology gives the theory they call $\hfstilde$.
+It is proved in~\cite[Theorem 1.3, Section 5]{ozsszstipsing} that $HFS$ is completely determined by its Euler characteristic, while $\hfstilde$ contains additional information.